Configure Agents

 }

-Starting the worker
+Starting the Local Runtime

-ias worker startYou will see output like:
+ias startYou will see output like:

 Background mode (daemon)

-ias worker start --daemonManage the daemon with:
+ias start --daemonManage the daemon with:

-ias worker logs # View recent output
+ias logs # View recent output

-ias worker stop # Stop the daemonTask types
+ias stop # Stop the daemonTask types

-The worker handles these task types:
+The local runtime handles these task types:

 | Task type | What it does |